 What to Do?

-In the overall management of diabetes, it would be beneficial if we learn how to confront the denial feelings like frustration, fear, guilt, and anger.
-Remember keeping those feeling inside and not confronting them is only a short-term fix.
+In the overall management of diabetes, it would be beneficial if we learn how to confront the denial of feelings like frustration, fear, guilt, and anger.
+Remember keeping those feelings inside and not confronting them is only a short-term fix.

 Talk to someone that understands the denial about diabetes, and we will feel free.
 A big factor to be successful with the management of diabetes is to maintain a network of individuals we can lean on, and those people can be our support system.

 Choose someone that will understand your everyday life.
 There are 2 options, the first one is to join an online group or in-person groups for people with diabetes and the second one is to seek therapy.